 I’m sure some people think there is an easy solution to the question above, and that is “take the guns away and everyone will be safer.”
 But in the real world, this has been proven over and over to not be true.
 I’m not going to bore you with the overwhelming number of stats that support my position, as this is just a rant; but in my view, only someone who doesn’t understand the world they live in and the violence within it, could wish for such an unrealistic utopic world.

 The human wolves are your typical bad guys.
-These are the people that commit the violent crimes while totally ignoring a moral code, established law or societal boundaries.
+These are the people that commit violent crimes while totally ignoring a moral code, established law, or societal boundaries.
 Human Sheepdogs are the small percentage of people that live within the sheep as protectors of the flock.

-The reality is a world without guns is one in which the advantages of youth, size, strength, aggression, and sheer numbers are almost always decisive – and not in the favor of the old, small, weak or ill equipped.
-A utopic world without guns would only be possible in a world without people.
-So I ask you, who could be nostalgic for such a world.
+The reality is a world without guns is one in which the advantages of youth, size, strength, aggression, and sheer numbers are almost always decisive – and not in the favor of the old, small, weak, or ill-equipped.